MissStrong/ICS3UE_Semester_2_2020-2021/Notes/Week 2/3 - String Indexing and Slicing.md

 print(s[4:len(s)])  # prints efgh
 ```

-If we leave the starting index empty, the default value is `0`.
-If we leave the ending index empty, the default value is the length of the string.
+If we leave the start index empty, the default value is `0`.
+If we leave the end index empty, the default value is the length of the string.

 ```python
 s = "abcdefgh"